busesen/MCCO/README.md

-# Multistage Conditional Compositional Optimization — Numerical Experiments
+# Multistage Conditional Compositional Optimization

 This repository contains the Python implementations used to generate the numerical experiments in the paper
 **_Multistage Conditional Compositional Optimization_**.

 The experiments evaluate **Truncated Multilevel Monte Carlo (MLMC)** methods for multistage conditional compositional optimization (MCCO) problems and compare them against relevant baselines across two representative settings:

-1. A synthetic MCCE problem with a **known ground-truth solution**, enabling precise bias–variance–cost comparisons.
+1. An MCCE problem with a **known ground-truth solution**, enabling precise bias–variance–cost comparisons.
 2. A **Bermudan basket option pricing** problem, illustrating performance in an optimal stopping setting.
 3. A **distributionally robust offline contextual bandit** problem, demonstrating the efficiency of gradient estimation in optimization tasks.